 Leadenhall is one of the oldest markets in London, dating back to the fourteenth century.
 It became one of the first covered markets after the Great Fire had destroyed much of the old one.
 A monumental restoration back in the 90s brought the historic character of this photogenic place back.

 The vaulted roof and Victorian vibe make Leadenhall one of the most instagrammable places in London.
 The best photo spots are at the main axes and the center where those two streets cross.
 The charming small passageways leading to the axes are great for closeups of historic details of the market hall.

-The market hall located in the heart of London, at Gracechurch Street in the City.
-It is close to other instagrammable spots like Sky Garden, the London Bridge and Saint Dunstan in the East Church Garden.
+The market hall is located in the heart of London, at Gracechurch Street in the City.
+It is close to other instagrammable spots like Sky Garden, the London Bridge, and Saint Dunstan in the East Church Garden.

 Recommended by Maartje and Sebastiaan from The Orange Backpack

 Hidden away in a corner off of Covent Garden, Neal’s Yard has gained popularity over the last few years thanks to its Instagram potential.